clementnunes/m2-secure-coding-app/README.md

 ## Overview

 m2-secure-coding-app is a web application for Secure Coding Module - Software Engineering @ EFREI.\
-It focuses on secure coding best practises..
+It focuses on secure coding best practises.

 ## Table of Contents